specdown/specdown/docs/errors.md

 # Errors

 There are a number of errors that can occur when the if a markdown spec contains some invalid content.

+## Spec File Errors

-## Unknown Function
+### Unknown Function

 Given `unknown_function_example.md`: